 Lady Rosemary Garvey

-This impressive lady spent her married life supporting both husbands whilst ensuring children of both marriages were cared for.
+This impressive lady spent her married life supporting both husbands whilst ensuring children of the marriages were cared for.
 She learned several languages during her travels.

 When her husband Sir Terence died Lady Rosemary Garvey continued to live her life in Louisburgh.
-She welcomed all visits by eminent and learned old colleagues.
-She enriched the lives of those in the area with memories and flashes of wisdom from the days when she was someone whose role in two wars (one bloody, one Cold) helped to sustain the world’s fragile peace.
+She welcomed all visits by eminent & learned old colleagues.
+She enriched the lives of those in the area with memories & flashes of wisdom from the days when she was someone whose role in two wars (one bloody, one cold ) helped to sustain the world’s fragile peace.
 She also loved her successive border collies.
 She had weekly magazines purchased to peruse.
 As her hearing deteriorated she played tapes loudly!
 Her neighbours ensured she was cared for as her body weakened but she was always blessed with a very wise mind. [v]

-She died on August 17th 2011, a Service was held at Holy Trinity Church, Westport.
+Her demise occurred on 17th August 2011.
+A service was held at Holy Trinity Church, Westport.
 She is buried at Murrisk Abbey ruins with her husband Sir Terence Garvey. [vii]